darylrowland/haypeaeye/README.md

 * additional validation of parameters (e.g. of the parameter types you are passing into your API method)
 * an auto-generated documentation site with a console to try things out
 * a way to hook in to your existing authentication methods (for api methods that need to be protected)
+* utility methods for returning success or error statuses + data easily
+* NEW utility method for returning a video stream (to be displayed in a HTML5 video tag)

 ### Getting Started